Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Performance of temperature transformation

 Comparing the \(l_m^P\) and corresponding \(T^+_{SL}\) profiles between points \(L\) and \(U\), it is evident that the approximate overlap region between the model predicted \(l_m\) and theoretical values also corresponds to the approximate logarithmic region of \(T^+_{SL}\).
 The \(l_m^E\) profile aligns with the DNS values in most of the outer layer, and hence provides the broadest range of logarithmic temperature profile.
 These observations are consistent with the findings of \citet{Xu2025} regarding the transformed velocity profile in compressible turbulent channel flows.

-Above analysis leads to three conclusions: (1) At high Reynolds numbers, applying the commonly used linear model \(l_m^L\) in the transformation recovers the temperature law of the wall.
+Above analysis leads to three conclusions: (1) At high Reynolds numbers, applying the commonly used linear model \(l_m^L\) in the transformation recovers the temperature LoW.
 (2) Damping effects results in lower magnitude of the transformed temperature.
-(3) The enhanced model \(l_m^E\) provides a better prediction of \(l_m\) in the outer layer, resulting in a more pronounced logarithmic region.
+(3) The enhanced model \(l_m^E\) provides a better prediction of \(l_m\) in the outer layer, resulting in a more pronounced logarithmic profile.

 In the following, we evaluate the performance of the proposed transformations across various flow conditions using \(l_m\) without damping effects.